FixRM/D365Extensions/README.md

 # D365Extensions
 A collection of Extension methods for Microsoft Dynamics CRM/D365 SDK base classes

+# Setup
+All extension methods are declared in the same namespace as related SDK types.
+No additional `using` statements required.

 # Usage
 This assembly is assumed to be used for plugin development.
 As D365 for CE currently doesn't support assembly dependencies you have to merge it in your primary plugin assembly.
 We recommend using this tool: